mbestavros/mbestavros.github.io/README.md

 ## Credits

 - [Eleventy](https://github.com/11ty/eleventy/) for a fantastic static site generator
-- [Material Components for the Web](https://github.com/material-components/material-components-web) for the lovely UX I use so extensively
+- [Material Components for the Web](https://github.com/material-components/material-components-web) for the lovely UX I use so extensively (Note: Deprecated, slated for removal)
-- [Webpack](https://webpack.js.org/) for bundling and compiling SCSS/JS
+- [Vite](https://vitejs.dev/) for fast build tooling and serving
 - [Unsplash](https://unsplash.com/) for some of the lovely imagery
 - [GoatCounter](https://www.goatcounter.com/) for basic privacy-preserving analytics